High DPI under Linux (Debian)

 In about:config, set layout.css.devPixelsPerPx to 1.375.

 In Settings → General → Language and Appearance, set content fonts and sizes to whatever you're comfortable with.
 I'm happy with CMU Bright at size 15.
+Why?
+Because relative to most of the sites I use that override font size (stop doing that, people), that font at that size ends up making normal pages look about right.

 Not fixed: at higher DPI, scrollbar widths become super small.
 There are userChrome/userContent based (apparent) fixes for this online but I've not investigated them yet.